rticommunity/dds-rtps/README.md

 # Automation with GitHub Actions

-The process of calling the script `interoperability_report.py` and generating an `html` report can be done automatically with GitHub Actions.
+GitHub Actions will call automatically the script `interoperability_report.py` and it will generate an `html` report.

-It should be done in the following cases:
+We will trigger the process in the following cases:
-  * A new executable is uploaded
+  * With the upload of a new executable
-  * A change is made in `interoperability_report.py`
+  * When `interoperability_report.py` changes
-  * A change is made in `test_suite.py`
+  * When `test_suite.py` changes

 To generate the report you should follow the next steps:
 1. Go to *Actions*.